BuildForSDGCohort2/Team-1193-Frontend/README.md

   );
 };

-export default MenuItem;
+export default withRouter(MenuItem);

 ```
-The menuItem component takes in title and imageUrl as props from its parent which we will create in a short while.
+The menuItem component takes in title, imageUrl and linkUrl as props from its parent which we will create in a short while.
 The parent to the menu item will be the directory component.

+We've included withRouter higher order component which comes from react router dom to enable us to pass history and match props to the menuItem component.

 In the ```menu-item.scss``` add the following code: